Structural Methods for handling mode changes in multimode DAE systems: Introduction

 \subsubsection{Objectives and approach}

 Our work differs from the works of Trenn \emph{et al.} in a number of aspects. \

 First, a key difference is our overall objective, namely: \emph{to provide mathematical soundness for the compilation of DAE-based modeling languages such as Modelica.} In Modelica models, parameters occurring in models are entered right before launching a simulation, i.e., after the simulation code was compiled.
 Therefore, compilation involves the structure of the model, not the actual values of its parameters.
 In particular, a key transformation of a DAE model is the \emph{structural analysis,} mainly consisting of the \emph{index reduction,} which transforms the DAE into an ODE-like system by suitably differentiating selected equations.
 The technique used in Modelica tools to perform index reduction uses the model structure, not the numerical details of the model.
 Our work complies with this philosophy: \begin{enumerate} \item \emph{Changes of state basis are prohibited}\footnote{This prohibits numerical steps such as the construction of the above mentioned quasi-Weierstrass form. }\,---\,such changes are little relevant in the context of physical modeling (unlike in black-box modeling). \item Whereas in classical linear systems theory, regularity (of matrices or linear pencils) plays a central role, \emph{we give up numerical regularity and replace it by {structural regularity}} (also called structural nonsingularity). \end{enumerate} A square matrix is \emph{structurally nonsingular} if all of its diagonal entries can be made nonzero by pre- and post-multiplying it by permutation matrices.
 A static system of nonlinear equations is \emph{structurally nonsingular} if so is its Jacobian around its solution.
-Structural regularity is necessary, and generically sufficient,\footnote{Generically means that the matrix remains nonsingular almost everywhere when its non-zero entries vary over some neighborhood.
+Structural nonsingularity holds if and only if a one-to-one mapping exists between equations and dependent variables, i.e., a \emph{perfect matching}.
+Structural nonsingularity is necessary, and generically sufficient,\footnote{Generically means that the matrix remains nonsingular almost everywhere when its non-zero entries vary over some neighborhood.
 See~\cite{benveniste:hal-03104030} for a short tutorial on structural methods.} for exact regularity of a static system.
+Structural regularity is checked on the incidence graph of the system (an abstraction of its structure), relying on graph-based algorithms that can scale up much better than numerical ones: those are used in high-performance computing, and in all the compilers of DAE-based modeling tools~\cite{Fritzson_ModelicaStructAna_02}.
+Moreover, as structural methods do not rely on parameter values, they allow us to identify, prior to simulation, if the model is over-, under-, or well-determined, providing useful information to model designers.